What are the aims of this leaflet?

 Is discoid lupus erythematosus hereditary?

-What does discoid lupus erythematosus look like?
+What does discoid lupus erythematosus feel and look like?

 How can discoid lupus erythematosus be diagnosed?